macadmins/installapplications/README.md

 ```

 ### Configuring LaunchDaemon for your json
-Simply specify a url to your json file in the LaunchDaemon plist.
+Simply specify a url to your json file in the LaunchDaemon plist, located in the payload/Library/LaunchDaemons folder in the root of the project.

 ```xml
 <string>--jsonurl</string>
 <string>https://domain.tld</string>
 ```

+NOTE: If you alter the name of the LaunchDaemon or the Label, you will also need to alter the installapplications.py script on Lines XXX to reflect this change.

 ### Building a package
 This repository has been setup for use with [munkipkg](https://github.com/munki/munki-pkg).
+Use `munkipkg` to build your signed installer with the following command:

 `./munkipkg /path/to/repository`